jonahsnider/how/readme.md

 This project uses [Node.js](https://nodejs.org) to run, so make sure you've got a recent version installed.

-This project uses [Yarn](https://yarnpkg.com) 2 to manage dependencies and run scripts.
+[Yarn](https://yarnpkg.com) is used to manage dependencies and run scripts.
 After cloning the repository you can use this command to install dependencies:

 ```sh